omeka/omeka-s-enduser/admin-dashboard.md

 - [Jobs](https://github.com/omeka/omeka-s-enduser/blob/master/jobs.md): displays the user-activated tasks which are currently running.
 NB: jobs only display when they are running.
 (Three bars icon)
 - [Sites](https://github.com/omeka/omeka-s-enduser/blob/master/sites/sites.md): lists and provides access to all of the sites on the OmekaS install.
 (Computer icon)
 - [Settings](https://github.com/omeka/omeka-s-enduser/blob/master/settings.md): manage the global settings for all sites, the admin dashboard and the site dashboards.
 (Gears icon)

+If you have installed modules, they may appear in the navigation below settings.

 Below the navigation is a small display which tells you which version of Omeka S you are running.